hacker-works/hacker-works.github.io/_careers/01-full-stack-hacker.md

 title: Full-Stack Hacker
 ---

-We are building sophisticated full-stack solutions for scale and long-term maintainability and we're looking for someone to join our core team of full-stack hackers.
+We are building sophisticated full-stack solutions for scale and long-term maintainability and we're looking for someone to join our full-stack team of hackers.

 ## Technical requirements: